 Can I send a letter without going to the post office?

-If you have postage stamps, you can post your letter in any Australia Post street posting box.
-You can search here to find one near you.
+If you have stamps, you can drop your letter in any Australia Post street posting box.

 What happens if you underpay for mail?